Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Form: Herb.

-Leaf retention: In winter, this plant dies above ground and its stem breaks off at ground level, leaving no trace of its root location.
-It reappears in mid winter or spring.
+Leaf retention: In winter, this plant dies to the ground.
 It will also die back in extreme drought.

 Growth rate: Moderate to rapid.